 There are four common types of blood sugar tests:

 A random blood sugar test (RBS) is a sample of your blood sugar at anytime.
 It does not matter if you recently ate food or did not.
 It can be taken at anytime of the day.
 A normal RBS is 125 mg/dL or less.

 If you have not eaten for 8 hours or more, this is called a "fasting" blood sugar.
 In people without diabetes, a "fasting" blood sugar is usually between 70 and 110 (mg/dL).
 Diabetes is diagnosed when the fasting blood sugar is 126 mg/dL or higher.

-If you ate a meal about 2 hours ago, this is called a "2-hour post-prandial" blood sugar.
-In people without diabetes, blood sugar is highest 1 hour after eating and is usually less than 140 (mg/dL).
-What is my "post-prandial" blood sugar goal?
-The goal for "2-hour post-prandial" blood sugar is often to be less than 180 (mg/dL).
+If you ate a meal about 2 hours ago, this would be called a "2-hour post-prandial" blood sugar.
+A post-prandial blood sugar test is done to see how a person's body responds to the sugar and starch in a meal.
+The goal for a "2-hour post-prandial" blood sugar for most nonpregnant adults with diabetes is less than 180 (mg/dL).

 There is a way to measure your long-term blood sugar control.
 It's called an A1C (also known as the hemoglobin A1C) test.
 This test measures the average of your blood sugar over the past 2-3 months.
 The results of the test are given as a percentage.
 A normal A1C for people without diabetes is below 5.7%.
 The goal for most adults with diabetes is an A1C that is less than 7%.